abhishekmohan540/Union_Budget_2025-26_QnA_Chatbot/README.md

 ## 🚀 **How It Works**

-✅ Loads a PDF file
+✅ Loads a PDF file.
-✅ Splits the text into overlapping chunks for semantic search
+✅ Splits the text into overlapping chunks for semantic search.
 ✅ Embeds the chunks with `sentence-transformers`
 ✅ Stores them in a local **FAISS vector store**
 ✅ Uses a **lightweight open-source LLM**  to generate final answers based on the retrieved context